-This course is focused for new and existing K-9 Handlers, Supervisors, and K-9 Trainers to provide a much-needed and often Accredited required K-9 update.
+This course is focused for new and existing K-9 Handlers, Supervisors, and K-9 Trainers, and those looking to add a K9 program to their agency to provide a much-needed and often Accredited required K-9 update.
 Participants will be actively engaged using videos, classroom exercises, and classroom scenarios.
 Handlers are NOT required to bring their dog, however, there will be frequent breaks during the class so handlers can check and exercise their dogs.

 - Block #1 – Participant Introductions and purpose of K-9 Units.

 - Block #2 – K-9 Unit Leadership, Policy, Culture, and Liability.